-Although you will not meet with your assigned faculty advisor until New Student Orientation, August 15 - August 23, we encourage you to contact them with questions before you arrive on campus.
+Although you will not meet with your assigned faculty advisor until New Student Orientation in late August, we encourage you to contact them with questions before you arrive on campus.
 You may link to the New Student Orientation webpage for more information: https://www.coloradocollege.edu/offices/residentiallife/new-student-orientation/

-You may also contact the Registrar's Office for any general academic questions you might have: firstname.lastname@example.org or call one of the registrars listed below.
+You may also contact the Registrar's Office for any general academic questions you might have: firstname.lastname@example.org or call one of the registrars listed above.